kevinyang1/climatecontours_edit_labels/README.md

 * The following are URL variables you can pass to the annotation tool:

+N.B.
+All `scribble`  functionality has been disabled do to backend instability

    * mode=im - Only show the image and drawing canvas (do not show anything outside of the image.
    * mode=mt - Mechanical Turk mode.
    * mode=f - Pressing "next image" button goes to next image in the folder.